 In 2015, she began service as chair on the Honolulu Authority for Rapid Transportation (HART), bringing much-needed leadership to the over-budget project.
 In November 2016, following the untimely loss of her colleague, Congressman Mark Takai, Colleen returned to Washington for the remainder of the 114th Congress and the 115th Congress.

-She resides in Nu‘uanu with her husband John and dog Frannie.
+She resides in Nu‘uanu with her husband, John, and dogs, Frannie and Li‘i.